querycert/qcert/README.md

 $ opam switch create qcert 4.09.1
 ```

-#### Node.js (Recommended)
+#### Node.js

-Execution and testing for the JavaScript compilation target, as well demo material, requires Node.js version 16 or later.
+Execution and testing for the JavaScript and WASM compilation target requires Node.js version 16 or later.

 Node.js can be installed from https://nodejs.org/en/